| Call 2013

 - Bastionspark LLP and others v HMRC UKUT 0425 (TCC) – appeal to the Upper Tribunal (Tax and Chancery Chamber) concerning an award of costs made by the First-tier Tribunal (Tax) following litigation relating to amendments made to partnership tax returns (led by Jonathan Davey QC)

-- Acornwood LLP and others v HMRC UKUT 0361 (TCC) – appeal to the Upper Tribunal (Tax and Chancery Chamber) (Nugee J) concerning the proper tax treatment of payments made by "Icebreaker" LLPs involved in the creative industries where the amount at stake is c. £336m (led by Jonathan Davey QC)
+- Acornwood LLP and others v HMRC UKUT 0361 (TCC) – appeal to the Upper Tribunal (Tax and Chancery Chamber) (Nugee J) concerning the proper commercial analysis and tax treatment of payments made by "Icebreaker" LLPs involved in the creative industries where the amount at stake is c. £336m (led by Jonathan Davey QC)

 - Ingenious Games LLP and others v HMRC UKFTT 0521 (TC) – £1bn dispute before the First-tier Tribunal (Tax) concerning the correct commercial and tax analysis of the activities of various LLPs involved in the film and games industries (led by Malcolm Gammie CBE QC)